Are you Migration-Ready?

 If you currently dont use the SMS service in APSIS Pro, you will have to import phone numbers separately through our File Import Wizard.

-Your mailing lists will be converted into Topics inside Consent lists in APSIS One.
+Your mailing lists will be converted into Subscriptions inside Folders in APSIS One.

-Consent lists are a group of Topics, and Topics are the level in which subscribers provide consent.
-A Topic is the equivalent of a mailing list in APSIS Pro.
-Inside a Topic, Profiles will be created.
+Consent lists are a group of Subscriptions, and Subscriptions are the level in which subscribers provide consent.
+A Subscription is the equivalent of a mailing list in APSIS Pro.
+Inside a Subscription, Profiles will be created.
 A Profile in APSIS One is the equivalent of a subscriber in APSIS Pro, yet it has a bigger potential for storing valuable information.

 Take a look at these examples: